deercreeklabs/lancaster/README.md

 ```clojure
 (edn schema)
 ```
-Returns an EDN representation of the given Lancaster schema.
+Returns the EDN representation of the given Lancaster schema.

 #### Parameters:
 * `schema`: The Lancaster schema